2022 UK Championship: Qualifying rounds

 Qualifying took place from 5 to 10 November at Ponds Forge in Sheffield.
 Five-time UK champion Stephen Hendry withdrew from the tournament because the qualifying schedule conflicted with his obligations at the 2022 Champion of Champions, where he was working as a commentator and pundit for ITV.
-Although Hendry blamed the World Snooker Tour for refusing to rearrange his matches to accommodate his television commitments, his withdrawal was criticised by players including John Higgins, who stated that "[Hendry] shouldn’t be taking up the space if he is going to pull out".
+Although Hendry blamed the World Snooker Tour for refusing to rearrange his matches to accommodate his television commitments, his withdrawal was criticised by players including John Higgins, who stated that "[Hendry] shouldn't be taking up the space if he is going to pull out".

+First qualification round

-In the first qualifying round, the 1992 winner Jimmy White whitewashed Brazilian player Victor Sarkis.
-Alfie Burden trailed 16-year-old Welsh player Liam Davies 1–4, but won five consecutive frames for a 6–4 victory.
+The 1992 winner Jimmy White whitewashed Victor Sarkis.
+Alfie Burden trailed 16-year-old Liam Davies 1–4, but won five consecutive frames for a 6–4 victory.
 Ng On-yee defeated Jenson Kendrick 6–4, becoming the first woman to win a match at a Triple Crown event since Reanne Evans defeated Robin Hull in the 2017 World Championship qualifiers.
 Marco Fu, who had recently reached the final of the 2022 Hong Kong Masters, made three consecutive century breaks as he defeated Bai Langning 6–2.